Arc de Triomphe (Paris): 16 Facts, history and visit guide

 The original plan was to bury the unknown soldier’s remains in the Panthéon, but a public letter-writing campaign led to the decision to bury him beneath the Arc de Triomphe.

 An annual commemoration ceremony is held every 11 November on the anniversary of the Armistice of 11 November 1918.
-The inscription on the tomb reads
+The inscription on the tomb reads:

 English translation: Here lies a French soldier who died for the country.

-9. The eternal flame was lit on 11th November 1923.
+13. The eternal flame was lit on 11th November 1923 and has been burning for over 100 years.

 Even on June 14, 1940, the day the German army entered Paris, the flame was revived under the watchful eye of the invaders.